-- 1.22a Aiding and Abetting (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.01. - 1.22b Alcoholic Beverages (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.02 a-e. - 1.22c Animals (pets) See definition above in Section 1.03. - 1.22d Assault (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.05. - 1.22e Battery (Violation will be reported directly to Office of Student Affairs)
+- 1.22a Aiding and Abetting (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.01. - 1.22b Alcoholic Beverages (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.02 a-e. - 1.22c Animals (pets)

+1.22d Assault - (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.05.

+1.22e Battery (Violation will be reported directly to Office of Student Affairs) See definition above in Section 1.07.